paulboekschoten/TFE_demo_selfsigned_certificate_AWS/manual/README.md

 ![](media/2022-10-26-11-39-48.png)

-You now can have a working TFE and can create workspaces.
+You now have a working TFE and can create workspaces.